-I wrote “Coming Back” on a lonesome, wintery night when I was pondering on myself, the past, and the lingering quiet of my bedside.
-This poem reflects the communion among my mind, and body and self.
+I wrote “Coming Back” on a lonesome, wintery night when I was pondering myself, the past and the lingering quiet of my bedside.
+This poem reflects the communion among my mind, body and self.
 In these moments, I feel healthy, enlightened and wholesome with my whole being in perfect alignment.
 However, these things only occur on rare occasions.
 In the daily grind of life, it’s harder to be introspective and find answers from our hovering thoughts passing by the corners of the mind.

 With the little time that we are alone with ourselves, we are puzzled and undecided.
 We unintentionally and frantically rummage through the mounds of past memories, thoughts and feelings.
-We have a taste of sorrow on our tongue, a sorrow which perhaps arises from the uncertainty of the self, the fixed rigorous routine of everyday life or the loss of memories that we want to tightly embrace.
+We have a taste of sorrow on our tongue, a sorrow that perhaps arises from the uncertainty of the self, the fixed rigorous routine of everyday life or the loss of memories that we want to tightly embrace.

 [Read Related: The Poetry of Arranged Marriages, Falling in Love & Marriage]

 Not rubbed by hectic hands — hesitation, hurry, the

 Hustling humidity of